Rorippa

-Rorippa is a genus of flowering plants in the family Brassicaceae, native to Europe through central Asia, Africa, and North America.
+Rorippa is a globally distributed genus in the family Brassicaceae, with species occurring on all continents except for Antarctica.
+Rorippa species are natively distributed in the Northern Hemisphere through Eurasia and North America, and dispersed into the Southern Hemisphere through long-distance dispersal.
 Rorippa species are annual to perennial herbs, usually with yellow flowers and a peppery flavour.
 They are known commonly as yellowcresses.

-Rorippa formerly included several species of watercress, now placed in the genus Nasturtium.
-In particular, R. nasturtium-aquaticum (now N. officinale) and R. microphylla (now N. microphyllum) are often referred to as species of Rorippa.

-There are about 75 to 85 species in the genus.